EngVision/Project-EngVision/README.md

 ## Notes

-Please note that all enviroment variables are stored outside of each code repository.
-Please refer to `.env.sample` files to see what variables are needed.
+Please refer to `.env.sample` files in each service folders to see what variables are needed.

-It intended to be run with Docker Compose.
-If you want to run the system withour Docker, please copy the `.env.sample` to each service folder, remove the `BE_` or `FE_` prefix rename it to .env.

 ## Run the Frontend System